lgarron/DigitalContactMatron/README.md

 ## Usage

-Update the data in `sample_contacts.csv`, e.g. via Google Docs or Excel.
+Prepare a spreadsheet (exported to CSV) with the following first row: First Name,Last Name,Email,Phone,Organization,Title You can import `sample_contacts.csv` into Google Docs or Excel and export to CSV again to make this easier.
+Alternately, you could adapt an existing spreadsheet to have the same format and export it to CSV.

-Use this to create `sample_contacts.csv.vcf`
+Use this to create `sample_contacts.csv.vcf`:

     ./DigitalContactMatron.py sample_contacts.csv